 As a result of ARCO’s initial investment, the temporary PUENTE campus in South Los Angeles was serving 300 adults who were learning English and basic computer skills.
 Community demand for additional classes, especially for children and adolescents, prompted the launching of a second capital campaign to construct a permanent South Los Angeles home, which was opened in November 1999, with a multi-purpose room added in December 2001.

-In order to expand its programs and facilities at its main campus in Boyle Heights, in February 2015, PUENTE sold its South Los Angeles campus, but maintains programs for children and at that site through June 2017.
+In order to expand its programs and facilities at its main campus in Boyle Heights, in February 2015, PUENTE sold its South Los Angeles campus, maintaining programs for children at that site through June 2017.

 PUENTE continues to serve over 2,000 students annually at its facility in Boyle Heights.
 In 2018, the Los Angeles Unified School District approved PUENTE Charter School for expansion to serve grades TK-5.
 The school is utilizing a phased slow-growth rollout, expanding by one new grade level each year.
 During academic year 2018-19, PUENTE Charter School welcomed its inaugural first grade class in newly-constructed classrooms on the ground floor.